Infinity House, Stockton-on-Tees

 In Durham, England, Stockton on Tees, or just Stockton, is a large market town.
 The town contains an undeveloped portion and an 85,000-person population.
 The Borough of Stockton on Tees, which is governed by the county, has about 196,000 residents, per 2017 ONS UK statistics.
 The name of this town was derived from Anglo-Saxon stock, which means a log or a wooden post, and ton, meaning a farm.
 So, Stockton On Tees literally means a farm built of logs.
 The friction match and the Stockton and Darlington Railway, which ran the first steam-hauled passenger train in the world in 1825, are two of Stockton's most well-known historical connections.
 The town is also home to the world's oldest passenger railway station building.
 During the Industrial Revolution, the Stockton and Darlington Railway served the port to ferry coal to the town for shipment.
 Northeastern England's Stockton on Tees is a town and unitary authority.
 Both sides of the River Tees are included in the unitary authority's jurisdiction.
 Durham is a geographical and historic county that consists of the area north of the Tees, including Stockton's mediaeval town.
 The region to the south is part of Yorkshire's historical and geographical counties.
 The metropolitan region of Teesside includes Stockton on Tees.

-Best Student Accommodation in Stockton on Tees
+Best and Affordable Student Accommodation in Stockton on Tees

 Any student would struggle with life's necessities.
 Finding an ideal Stockton on Tees student accommodation depends on multiple factors like the locality, student's lifestyles and all the amenities and services that are included in the rent.
 Stockton on Tees is a large market town comprising an unparalleled collective of wards and a part built-up Teeside area.
 You will see many bars, restaurants, and green spaces, making Stockton on Tees a lovely place to live.
 Below are the student accommodation in Stockton on Tees, which are situated in prime locations, giving you the perfect opportunity to immerse in the quaint environment of the town.
 Some of the best options for student accommodation Stockton on Tees are;